AmpersandTarski/documentation/ampersands-own-language/rules/terms/README.md

 ## Purpose

-The purpose of an expression is to compute pairs that constitute a relation.
-We use relation operators to assemble expressions from smaller ones, to let the result correspond closely to the natural language of the business.
+The purpose of an term is to compute pairs that constitute a relation.
+We use relation operators to assemble terms from smaller ones, to let the result correspond closely to the natural language of the business.

 ## Description

-An expression is a combination of operators and relations.
+An term is a combination of operators and relations.
 Its meaning is a set of pairs.

 ## Examples